codefellows/seattle-java-401d5/class-06/README.md

 - We're moving fast
   - That's intentional--we have a lot to cover!
   - It's OK not to understand all of how Java works yet.
 More discussion is coming this week, and some pieces of Java we won't cover at all.
+- Request for saving the drawings from lecture
+  - I'll do my best to start saving those images & adding them to the course repo.
+Please help me remember!
+- Some people don't like daily code challenges with partners
+  - That's only happening for the rest of this week, to continue helping you get acclimated to the process.
+Starting next week, no partners (or optional partners on Mondays).
+- Asking for more discussion of test cases
+  - I'll attempt more TDD in demos this week.

 ## Warmup Questions